gdamron/improvisations/README.md

 # improvisations

-Generative musical sketches, published about once a week, month, or whenever I have time :)
+Generative musical sketches, published about once a week, month... or whenever I have time :)